jeffknupp/blog/content/2012-12-10-linkrdr-rises-from-the-ashes.md

 In the beginning of 2012, I developed a site called Linkrdr.
 It was designed to be "the next generation RSS reader."
 Instead of simply listing each item in your RSS feeds in chronological order, it would: scan their content, extract links it found, then intelligently rank all of the links from all new entries and display them accordingly.

-The idea was, if I subscribe to TNW and TechCrunch and they both have a writeup of the same story, I'd rather see the link they're talking about than two entries from secondary sources.
+The idea was, if I subscribe to TNW and TechCrunch and they both have a write up of the same story, I'd rather see the link they're talking about than two entries from secondary sources.
 As you interacted with it, Linkrdr learned your preferences and factored them in to its rankings.
 The result: a personalized list of interesting links, with some traditional RSS reader functionality to boot.

 The system worked, but faced some scaling challenges.
 Users could import their feeds from other sources, and some had hundreds of feeds they followed.
 This meant the content retrieval and analysis process had a ton of work to do, even for a relatively small number of users.